-If you already own a buy to let property and think of transferring it to an ltd, know that this is not possible.
+If you already own a buy-to-let property and think of transferring it to an ltd, know that this is not possible.
 The only way to transfer property ownership is by a sale and repurchase transaction that incurs further costs, including capital gain tax, stamp duty, and other legal and mortgage fees.

 Limited companies also have running costs that you wouldn’t incur as a private landlord.
-While you could run your business from home and cut off office rental, you will most likely have to pay an accountant to prepare and file your company statements and accounts.
+While you could run your business from home and cut off office rentals, you will most likely have to pay an accountant to prepare and file your company statements and accounts.

-Considering all other costs associated with a property, it would only be profitable to own a buy to let through an ltd company if you have at least four properties.
+Considering all other costs associated with a property, it would only be profitable to own a buy-to-let through an ltd company if you have at least four properties.
 With anything less than that, you’ll be able to take home more money by managing your properties as a private investor.

 If, on the other hand, you don’t want to use the funds to create a personal income but rather plan to reinvest profits through the company, or if you can afford to buy at least four properties, it is undoubtedly much more profitable to buy in a limited company name.

 If you have further questions relating to Buy to Let Mortgages, please contact one of our advisers.
 Just complete the contact form on our Buy to Let Mortgage page.

 DISCLAIMER: These articles are for information only and should not be construed as advice.
 You should always seek advice prior to taking any action.